Yehiel De-Nur: House of Dolls

-Among his most famous works was 1955's House of Dolls, which described the Freudenabteilung "Joy Division", a Nazi system keeping Jewish women as sex slaves in concentration camps.
-He suggests that the subject of the book was his younger sister, who did not survive the Holocaust.
+His most famous work was 1955's House of Dolls, which portrayed the Freudenabteilung or "Joy Division" as a Nazi system keeping Jewish women as sex slaves in concentration camps.
+He suggests that the subject of the book was a younger sister who did not survive the Holocaust.

-While De-Nur's books are still a part of the high-school curriculum, Na'ama Shik, a researcher at Yad Vashem, The Holocaust Martyrs' and Heroes' Remembrance Authority in Israel, has claimed that House of Dolls is a kind of pornographic fiction, not least because sexual relations with Jews were strictly forbidden to all Aryan citizens of Nazi Germany.
-In De-Nur's 1961 book Piepel, about Nazi sexual abuse of young boys, he suggests the subject of this book was his younger brother, who also died in a concentration camp.
+While De-Nur's books are still a part of the Israeli high-school curriculum, Na'ama Shik, a researcher at Yad Vashem, The Holocaust Martyrs' and Heroes' Remembrance Authority in Israel, has claimed that House of Dolls is a kind of pornographic fiction, not least because sexual relations with Jews were strictly forbidden to all Aryan citizens of Nazi Germany, so that in fact the women in the brothels were all non-Jewish prisoners.
+In De-Nur's 1961 book Piepel, about sexual abuse of young boys in the camps, he suggests the subject of this book was a younger brother who also died in a concentration camp.

 House of Dolls is at times pointed to as the inspiration behind the Nazi exploitation genre of serialized cheap paperbacks, known in Israel as Stalag fiction (סטאלגים).
 Their publisher later acknowledged the Eichmann trial as the motive behind the series.
 The British post-punk band Joy Division derived its name from this book, which was quoted in their song "No Love Lost".

 Documentary

 In 2023 the documentary The Return from the Other Planet about De-Nur directed by Assaf Lapid was produced.
 The title alludes to the term "planet Auschwitz" which he used during his testimony at Eichmann trial.
 Ofer Liebergall suggests that the title has a second meaning.
-After undergoing psychiatric treatment De-Nur changed his perception about Auschwitz: he came to the realization that it was not another planet, but a man-made place.
+After undergoing psychiatric treatment De-Nur changed his perception about Auschwitz: he came to the realization that it was not another world, but a man-made place.
 At a TV interview with journalist Ram Evron he said:

 Then it was clear to me that Auschwitz is not another planet as I thought before.
 Auschwitz was not created by the devil, nor by God, but by man ...
 Hitler was not a devil.
 You could enter a kindergarten, among fifty children there was one child named Adolf Hitler.
 He was a man ...

 The film won the Best Investigative Documentary Award at the 2023 Jerusalem Film Festival, the recipient of the Emerging Filmmaker Award at the 2024 Atlanta Jewish Film Festival, and was nominated for the Ophir Award in the Best Documentary Over 60 Minutes category in 2024.